Hailee Steinfeld had as promising a film debut as a young actress could ever hope to have.

 Steinfeld planned to stay sane, she told Tribute, with help from her parents.
 "I'm so fortunate to have parents who support me and stand behind me, and honestly, they'll keep me grounded, I'm sure."

-Meanwhile, during a 2011 interview with Movies Ireland, Hailee had been bluntly apprised of her options after enjoying such out-of-the-gate success: Jodie Foster, who received her first Oscar nomination at 14 too, for Taxi Driver; Lindsay Lohan, which goes without saying; or "somewhere in the middle" like Anna Paquin, who won an Oscar at 11 for The Piano.
+During a 2011 interview with Movies Ireland, Hailee had been bluntly apprised of her options after enjoying such out-of-the-gate success: Jodie Foster, who received her first Oscar nomination at 14 too, for Taxi Driver; Lindsay Lohan, which goes without saying; or "somewhere in the middle" like Anna Paquin, who won an Oscar at 11 for The Piano in 1994 and never stopped working, but wasn't much of a topic of conversation until True Blood premiered in 2008.

 "The big thing is 'what's next for me?'"
 Steinfeld acknowledged, "and really the thing we're concerned with the most is taking our time and making sure, you know, whatever decision I make next is the right decision.
 And that's what's really important to me, my family and my team, as well.
 So I feel that I'm on that film route and am gonna try my best to stay on it."

 Young star, major hype.
-As evidenced by the aforementioned option B, many things could have then gone terribly wrong.
-But in fact, none of the above really applied because—what do you know?!—Hailee Steinfeld's journey has been all her own.
+As evidenced by the aforementioned LiLo option, many things could have then gone terribly wrong.
+Ultimately, however, none of the above really applied because—what do you know?!—Hailee Steinfeld's journey has been all her own.

 She did, in fact, proceed cautiously after her startling breakout success, and in turn wasn't back on the big screen until 2013.
 Then the fruits of her labor started pouring forth, in the musical romance Begin Again, the needs-no-introduction Romeo & Juliet and the big-budget Ender's Game, based on the classic 1985 sci-fi novel.
 Hailee also played Kevin Costner's daughter in the thriller 3 Days to Kill, which came out in February 2014.